arkency/posts/posts/2023-12-14-a-crucial-detail-in-implementing-an-async-read-model-builder.md

 case, time will heal the wounds.
 In other cases, the error will require code fixes.
 With async handlers, there's the convenience of being able to fix the error, deploy, and retry the job that handles the event.
-However, the user experience would be poor in this  experience in this case because we're talking about read models, which, as I said, is something that users like to browse.
+However, the user experience would be poor in this case because we're talking about read models which, as I said, is something that users like to browse.
 * But nothing comes for free.
 Async requires us to deal with eventual consistency.